d-us-vb/termodoro/README.md

 ## Why not just use Emacs (org-mode or something similar)?

 I don't like the emacs solution to this.
-I tried it for several weeks and found it more difficult to use than it was worth.find emacs time logging to be unintuitive.
+I tried it for several weeks and found it more difficult to use than it was worth.

 # Notes on the files